Wild wine fermentation is synonymous with natural wine

 First things first, don’t expect wild fermented wine to taste like mass-produced wine.
 It doesn’t.
 The flavours tend to be far more complex in natural wine than you anticipate them to be.

 Studies have shown that each vineyard has its own unique microflora fingerprint.
 And it’s this uniqueness that imparts a distinct microbial makeup into every bottle of wine.
-In fact, think of every resulting bottle of natural wine as an organic, honest review of the health of the vineyard from whence it came.
+In fact, think of every resulting bottle of natural wine as an organic wine, honest review of the health of the vineyard from whence it came.

 As a general guide, here it is what to expect from the different types of wild-fermented wines: